notseanray/mc-msa-auth/README.md

 # mc-msa-auth
 This is a way to authenticate with microsoft to get a minecraft token.
 This can be used for make custom clients, both headless or full clients.
 This project is made in rust, and is made for rust.

+HEAVY WORK IN PROGRESS, NOT PRODUCTION READY

 ## Example
 This is an example of how you can get a minecraft token from the login method.
+You must register a client id + client secret first.

 ``` rust
 use mc-msa-auth::MicrosoftAuth;